Arcadia Bluffs Golf Club: Better than Whistling Straits?

 - Hole 11: Even more downhill par 5 that runs through a canyon ending with a green perched atop Lake Michigan

 - Hole 12: Par 4 that runs parallel with the lake, providing some of the best views on the course.
-Blown out bunkers and water views feels reminiscent of the 13th at Pacific Dunes.
+Blown out bunkers and water views that feel reminiscent of the 13th at Pacific Dunes.

 - Hole 13: Long par 3, that must carry a deep ravine, with the lake in the background.